Mike Tyson vs. Peter McNeeley: Background

 Tyson had twice defeated the number two ranked heavyweight, Donovan "Razor" Ruddock, in 1991.
 Shortly after his second victory over Ruddock, a blockbuster deal was made that would see Tyson face the Undisputed Heavyweight Champion Evander Holyfield on November 8, 1991.
 Before this match could take place, however, Tyson was arrested for the rape of 18-year-old Desiree Washington.
 He was subsequently convicted on February 10, 1992, and then sentenced to six years in prison on March 26.
 After serving three years, Tyson was paroled on March 25, 1995, and on March 29, he would hold a short press conference that would announce his return to boxing as well as that Don King would remain his promoter.
 After much debate over who would be Tyson's first opponent in his comeback, including talks about a potential superfight with George Foreman, it was announced that Tyson would face little-known Peter McNeeley on August 19, 1995.

+The fights

+Undercard

+Middleweight contender Keith Holmes scored a 4th round TKO over Tommy Small.

+Santana vs. Norris III

+The first televised bout on the card saw Luis Santana make the second defence of his WBC Light middleweight title against former champion Terry Norris.

+This was the third consecutive fight between the two, Norris having twice been disqualified, firstly for a rabbit punch and for hitting after the bell in the second.

+Promoter Don King made the bout available on ABC to act as an infomercial for the $50 pay-per-view card later that night.
+Fans were allowed in free, then the MGM Grand Arena was cleared for customers who paid $200 to $1,500 to watch Tyson.

 The fight

+Norris would dominate the fight and had Santana in trouble at the end of the first round.

+Santana was knocked down three times in the second round, with the third knockdown prompting referee Joe Cortez to step in to immediately stop the bout, giving Norris a TKO victory and making him a three time champion.

+After the fight, Norris said, "I knew if I set him up and dropped bombs on him, we could get him out of there." before vowing "I will never fight him again."
+He would also say that he wanted to eventually move up to middleweight.

+González vs. Murphy

+The first bout on the PPV card saw Miguel Ángel González defend his WBC Lightweight title against No. 7 ranked Lamar Murphy.

+The fight

+In a very even bout, while Murphy typically threw more punches González was landing more frequently.
+González would be deducted a point in both the 2nd and the 6th for low blows.

+At the end of 12 rounds, one judge scored it even at 114–114, one had it 114–112 and the other 117–109 both in favour of the champion giving him a Majority decision victory.
+This resulted in a number of boos from the crowd.